Path-Check/gaen-mobile/docs/PRODUCT_ANALYTICS_EVENTS.md

 ### Product Analytics Events

-This file is an list of all events that could be recorded if a user opts into sharing product analytics information.
-If a user does not explicitly opt into sharing product analytics events, no events will be recorded
+This file lists all events recorded if a user opts to share product analytics information.
+If a user does not explicitly opt into sharing product analytics events, the application will not record events.

-When events occur they are recorded to a analytics server configured to the build.
+The application posts analytics events to a remote server defined in the application config.

-Note that this is an optionally enabled feature and not every build includes it.
+Note that this is an optionally enabled feature, and not every build includes it.

 #### Events: